redhat-openshift-ecosystem/community-operators-pipeline/docs/project/ocp.md

 ![PR](../images/manual_replease_after_index_upgrade.png)

-The example `Manual release` pipeline is located [here](https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/runs/3740100606){:target="_blank"}. ...[here](https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/runs/3740100606/jobs/6349116153){:target="_blank"}
+The example `Manual release` pipeline schema is located [here](https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/runs/3740100606){:target="_blank"} and the example output with steps [here](https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/runs/3740100606/jobs/6349116153)](https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/runs/3740100606/jobs/6349116153){:target="_blank"}.

-### Release from scratch
+### How to rebuild an existing index from scratch

 There can be cases when differences between an actual and a new index are huge.
 In this case, it makes sense to fill the new index from scratch.
 You need only [`Operator release manual`](https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/workflows/operator_release_manual.yaml).
 Be ready for a day or more and multiple manual triggers of the same workflow type with a different set of operators.

 This time, a `List of operators...` is a list of all operators in the GitHub repository divided into chunks that can be processed in 6 hours or less each.
 Hence GH actions limit.
-Best practise is to use 1/5th of the full operator list divided by a space.
+The best practice is to use 1/5th of the full operator list divided by a space.

+A release process in this case is long this way so use it as a last resort.
+It can be partially optimized by running over operators sorted by the number of versions inside a package.
+It helps the parallel process to finish smaller operators sooner.

 !!! warning "Do not enable `Push final index to production` until all operators are processed.
 Or you can always leave the value `0` and the next automatic merge will push also your changes to production."

+!!! info "Release process is expected to fail at the end due to the fact, that index is not fully synchronized until all operators are processed.
+It is OK."